agude/agude.github.io/_drafts/2020-01-27-my_second_sons_words.md

 Cory's life as both Cory's best friend and primary antagonizer.
 Cory learned to identify him quickly (and often would just point and say "big brother" when Theo had pushed him over).
-- **Older Sister** (Cantonese): Cory doesn't have a sister, but a there were two girls who lived next door in our apartment who he would play with who he called "older sister".
+- **Older Sister** (Cantonese): Cory doesn't have a sister, but there were two girls who lived next door to our apartment with whom he would play and call "older sister".
 - **Lion Dancer** (Cantonese): Theo became obsessed with lion dancers during Lunar New Year last year.
 Cory has picked up on this obsession as well and often does a solo lion dance.
 - **Google** and **Deebot** (English): We have a lot of technology in our house and Cory has learned all about it.
-We talk to our Google Homes several times a day trying to get it to play music or animal sounds, and Deebot vacuums the kitchen every night as Cory watches in awe.
+We talk to our Google Home devices several times a day trying to get them to play music or animal sounds, and Deebot vacuums the kitchen every night as Cory watches in awe.

 Of course, now that I have two datasets I can compare how both boys developed.